The Adventurous Couple’s Guide to Sex Toys Review + Giveaway

 April 18th, 2010

 This volume has a hot cover.
-It’s not entirely explicit but it just draws me in.
-A dark haired, fair skinned woman lies on the floor in the corner with a fishnetted leg against either wall.
-At first glance, she appeared to be wearing ballet slippers but they are, in fact, heels.
+It’s not entirely explicit, but it just draws me in.
+A dark-haired, fair-skinned woman lies on the floor in the corner with a fishnetted leg against either wall.
+At first glance, she appeared to be wearing ballet slippers, but they were, in fact, heels.
 The deep red of the wall is just a sensual colour.

 The first few pages contain an introduction by editor Violet Blue.
 Even her introduction to the content of this book is a somewhat erotic story about mythological Persephone.
 This leads to an absolutely enthralling depiction of Peter Pan’s Tigerlily and her sexual frustrations.
 Although I do not particularly remember Tigerlily, Valerie Alexander does a stand up job of bringing a sexualized version of Never Neverland to life in “Fly.”
 It gets you excited for what the rest of the collection will have.

 Yet, the entire volume is almost completely lackluster.
 Where it gets my attention at all, I find the stories to be too drawn out.
-Some of the pieces seemed to just go on forever and not even in the name of build up; there were pieces which simply didn’t know where to end.
-I know that erotica is subjective but there are usually 2 or 3 pieces which I really like in any given collection and a handful more I will enjoy upon rereading but may not necessarily remember.
+Some of the pieces seemed to just go on forever and not even in the name of build-up; there were pieces that simply didn’t know where to end.
+I know that erotica is subjective, but there are usually 2 or 3 pieces that I really like in any given collection and a handful more I will enjoy upon rereading but may not necessarily remember.
 Most of the stories in this book, however, I forgot by the next time I picked up the book with only a day or so in between!

 I suspect that maybe I shouldn’t be reading “Women’s” erotica.
 Maybe I need something more direct, less sensual, shorter.
 Perhaps I am not the right audience.
 Maybe I want to read less about love and sweet encounters (not that there isn’t more to be found in this volume).
 I concede and accept that.
 I’m still sort of shocked I didn’t enjoy myself more.